jeisen0105/Cyclistic-Case-Study/README.md

 ### Total Number of rides each day of the week by user type

-A grouped bar chart was created using ggplot2 to visualize the number of rides with bars grouped by "weekeday" and colored by "member_casual".
+A grouped bar chart was created using ggplot2 to visualize the number of rides with bars grouped by "weekday" and colored by "member_casual".

 ```r
 # Visualize the number of rides by rider type and weekday